zeromq/czmq/README.md

     //  is provided in stable builds.
     //  This class has draft methods, which may change over time.
 They are not
     //  in stable releases, by default.
 Use --enable-drafts to enable.
+    //  This class has legacy methods, which will be removed over time.
+You
+    //  should not use them, and migrate any code that is still using them.
     //  Create and initialize a new certificate in memory CZMQ_EXPORT zcert_t *
         zcert_new (void);